elijahboston/devblog/src/posts/react-hooks-async-useeffect.md

 1. Handling error responses.
 2. Preventing data from being fetched again if it's already loaded.
 3. When/how to mark data as "stale" so fresh data can be fetched.

+To see an advanced use of `useEffect` check out my post on [Using Generators with React](/using-generators-with-react)